epfl-lts2/sparkwiki/README.md

 This tool can be run using the class `ch.epfl.lts2.wikipedia.PagecountProcessor` as entry point.
-It will read a collection of *pagecounts* covering the period between arguments `startDate` and `endDate` (inclusive bounds), filter the counts belonging to *en.z* (english wikipedia project) and having more daily visits than a threshold given by the `minDailyVisit` argument and save the result to a csv, after resolving page ids if either a SQL page dump or a processed SQL page dump (as parquet) is supplied via the `pageDump` argument.
+It will read a collection of *pagecounts* covering the period between arguments `startDate` and `endDate` (inclusive bounds), filter the counts belonging to *en.z* (english wikipedia project) and having more daily visits than a threshold given by the `minDailyVisit` argument and save the result to a cassandra DB, after resolving page ids (either a SQL page dump or a processed SQL page dump (as parquet) must be supplied via the `pageDump` argument).

 **Arguments**:
 * `--basePath` directory containing pagecounts files
-* `--outputPath` output directory
 * `--startDate` first day to process, formatted as `yyyy-MM-dd`, e.g. 2018-08-03
 * `--endDate` last day to process,  formatted as `yyyy-MM-dd`
 * `--pageDump` path to a page SQL dump or a version processed by *DumpParser* and saved as parquet
 * `--minDailyVisits` minimum number of daily visit for a page to be considered (default=100)
 * `--minDailyVisitsHourSplit` minimum number of daily visits to parse hourly visits record (default=10000)
+* `--keepRedirects` if supplied, will process visits of pages marked as /redirect/
+* `--dbHost` name or IP address of the Cassandra server
+* `--dbPort` port number on which Cassandra server runs (default = 9042)
+* `--keySpace` keyspace for saving the output
+* `--table` destination table for output